siriobalmelli/fastfec/docs/documentation.md

 [Jekyll](https://jekyllrb.com/) then transforms the Markdown
 	source into a static web site.

-Some of the documentation pages are run through
-	[md2man](https://github.com/sunaku/md2man) by the build system,
-	to generate man pages for install on target machines.

 ## Contributing

 Your help in extending and correcting this documentation is quite welcome.

-When writing or maintaing documentation, please adhere to the following:
+When writing or maintaing documentation, please keep in mind:

--	All documentation files are in the [docs](docs/) dir, with an `.md` extension.
+-	All documentation files are in the [docs](./) dir, with an `.md` extension.
 -	Links in markdown files are relative.
 	The goal is that links work *both* when the markdown is being browsed directly on GitHub *and* in the generated Jekyll site.